wdroz/PurifyLLM/README.md

 purifyllm README.md
 purifyllm --map "\u00B7=-" file.txt
-purifyllm --no-defaults --map "…=..." --map "—=-" src/
+purifyllm --no-defaults --map "…=..." --map "—=-" src/ purifyllm --ignore-files '**/LICENSES/**' --ignore-files 'docs/vendor/**' $(git ls-files)
 ```

 Exit codes:

 - 0: no changes needed
 - 1: files were modified or an error occurred

+### Ignoring files and folders (glob)

+Use one or more `--ignore-files` flags to skip files by glob pattern.
+Matching is against the full path using forward slashes.

+Examples:

+- `--ignore-files '**/LICENSES/**'` ignore any files under a `LICENSES` directory anywhere.
+- `--ignore-files 'docs/vendor/**'` ignore files under `docs/vendor`.
+- `--ignore-files '*.md'` ignore markdown files.

+Tip: when used with pre-commit, pass along the filenames from pre-commit and filter undesired directories using these patterns.